OrakelOsloMet/Orakel_Queue_System/README.md

 #### Run Application

-To easily run both the frontend and backend applications, set up the following run configurations.
+TODO: The frontend run config must be corrected after migrating from Webpack to Vite To easily run both the frontend and backend applications, set up the following run configurations.

 ![Backend Run Config](/readmeImages/BackendRun.png)